-Additional information regarding fair value measurements is included in Note 6 of the annual consolidated financial statements for the year ended December 31, 2024.
+Additional information regarding fair value measurements is included in Note 6 of the Interim Consolidated Financial Statements for the quarter ended March 31, 2025.

 Impairment of Securities

 We have investments in associates, which we review at each quarter-end reporting period in order to identify and evaluate those that show indications of possible impairment.
 For these investments, a significant or prolonged decline in the fair value of a security to an amount below its cost is objective evidence of impairment.